 If parents are looking for an affordable education in Singapore terms, The Perse holds promise for delivering a strong primary education built on British values and steered by a forward-thinking leadership team.
-It’s a school that may deter some with its limited enrolment of Years 2-6, a lack of outdoor space and state-of-the-art arts facilities, and move away from the IB programme – but is also one that will appeal to families searching for a standalone primary school with centuries-long Cambridge roots, a strong maths curriculum, and low fees.
+It’s a school that may deter some with its lack of outdoor space and state-of-the-art arts facilities, and move away from the IB programme – but is also one that will appeal to families searching for a standalone primary school with centuries-long Cambridge roots, a strong maths curriculum, and low fees.

 Teaching at The Perse closely follows the Cambridge Primary curriculum, and incorporates elements of Singaporean Maths, and Mandarin.
-Designed for five- to 11-year-olds, Cambridge Primary focuses on developing skills in 10 subjects including English, maths and science.
+Designed for 5- to 11-year-olds, Cambridge Primary focuses on developing skills in 10 subjects including English, maths, and science.
 It is offered by only a handful of schools in Singapore (including The Grange Institution), but more than 10,000 schools in 160 countries.
-It’s cheaper to deliver than the IB Primary Years Programme (PYP), and more accessible to Perse’s international teachers than the UK National Curriculum.
+It’s cheaper to deliver than the IB Primary Years Programme (PYP), and more accessible to Perse’s international teachers than the National Curriculum for England.

 The question parents need to ask is, can the Cambridge curriculum prepare students for a secondary education at another school in Singapore and the IBDP?
 There is a checkpoint at the end of Year 6 that will provide an international benchmark of student performance at the school, but what can the school do to earn the parents’ trust until then?
 Well, while parents can’t judge the school based on The Perse UK’s results, it can expect its Singapore export to remain true to the UK school’s values, standards and quality of teaching.